ChemEtoSoftware/CS490-project3-group5/README.md

 ## Technical Issues

 1. We had a hard time working with GitHub and integrating all of our code together.
 We ran into a few merging problems because several people were pushing and pulling code at the same time.
 We resolved these issues by having meetings several times throughout the week as a group or with just a few people from the group and discussing the problems and action items together.
 2. We also had a hard time with a few dependencies that we each had to install on our local environments to test the app in its fullest functionality.
-For example, semantic-ui-reaact and react-google-login posed many problems when we tested each others working components on our local environments.
+For example, semantic-ui-react and react-google-login posed many problems when we tested each others working components on our local environments.